 The people at greatest risk of exposure are those that undertake repairs, maintenance, renovations and other work on older buildings and infrastructure which contain asbestos materials.

-Asbestos containing materials that are sealed, undamaged and left undisturbed are unlikely to release asbestos fibres and do not need to be removed.
+Asbestos containing materials that are sealed, undamaged and left undisturbed are unlikely to release asbestos fibres.
 Their condition should be monitored over time.

 When is asbestos harmful?